 There are good rail connections from the Lymington, Brockenhurst, and Sway train stations to major transport hubs like Southampton, Bournemouth, Poole and London.
 The lines run through some eye catching country even before reaching the National Park, so put away your gadgets and enjoy the views.

 Travelling by train within the National Park, there are routes which run between Brockenhurst and Lymington, and also from Ashurst to Christchurch as part of the longer route between London and Weymouth.
-These routes are all operated by South West Trains.
+These routes are all operated by South Western Railway.

 New Forest taxis